asoderlund/asoderlund.github.io/_posts/2022-04-02-Case-Study.md

 ---

 ## Synopsis
-This is a review of how Red Roof Inn used
+This is a review of how Red Roof Inn leveraged nationwide weather data and historic flight cancellation data to hyper-target ads to stranded airline passengers.
+The success of this project lead to the company's record-breaking sales during an especially harsh winter.

 ## About Red Roof Inn
 The Red Roof Inn, established in 1973 in Columbus, Ohio, is a chain of affordable hotel accommodations across the United States[^1].